lingdoc/trs2txt/README.txt

 trs2txt.exe (the executable script file) trs2txt.py (the Python script from which the executable is built)

-The script is designed for making Toolbox .txt files from Transcriber 1.5.1 .trs files (http://sourceforge.net/projects/trans/files/transcriber/1.5.1/) to allow users to play segments of long sound files from within Toolbox (http://www-01.sil.org/computing/toolbox/).
+The script is inspired by Andrew Margetts' online converter (http://linguisticsoftwareconverters.zong.mine.nu/) and is designed for making Toolbox .txt files (http://www-01.sil.org/computing/toolbox/) from Transcriber 1.5.1 .trs files (http://sourceforge.net/projects/trans/files/transcriber/1.5.1/) to allow users to play segments of long sound files from within Toolbox.
 It uses the 'trs2txt.cfg' file to determine the markers in your Toolbox files.
 Edit the 'trs2txt.cfg' file in a standard Text Editor, and replace the following markers with those that refer to the same fields in your own Toolbox texts:
  \ref (line name and number)
  \ELANBegin (timecode beginning)
  \ELANEnd (timecode ending)